 - planning for home and advocacy

 Each team member conducts initial evaluations with the patient.
-Together the patient, family and clinicians establish an outpatient treatment plan with appropriate goals for the TBI patient.
+Together the patient, family and clinician establish an outpatient treatment plan with appropriate goals for the patient with brain injury.

 A treatment plan is built on an understanding of the patient's neurological diagnosis and prognosis, as well as the relationships between the injury and behavior.
 The team, including the patient and family, continually review and adapt the treatment plan within the context of the patient's personality, goals, resources, environment, and the patient’s community.

 Interdisciplinary Outpatient Evaluations (IOE) and New Patient Evaluations

 When warranted and appropriate, previous Craig Hospital inpatients and outpatients may return to Craig Hospital for a Interdisciplinary Outpatient Evaluation (IOE), formerly known as re-evaluations, in response to specific questions or needs that may have arisen, such as medical changes, improvements or changes in function, aging of family caregivers, need for new equipment, etc.

 Evaluations for outpatients with brain injury who are new to Craig Hospital are considered on a case-by-case basis.
 Typically, such evaluations are considered for persons who require evaluations by all members of the interdisciplinary team and have a diagnosis of severe acute brain injury.

 Families and patients, providers, case managers, etc. wishing to schedule an outpatient evaluation should contact our Outpatient Intake Coordinator at 303-789-8474 for further information.